This post may contain affiliate links. Please read our disclosure policy.

 How To Make Apple Fritters

-These step-by-step photos and instructions help you visualize how to make a small batch of apple fritters.
+These photos and instructions help you visualize how to make a small batch of apple fritters.
 See the recipe box below for ingredient amounts and full recipe instructions.

 mixing sugar, flour and spices in a bowl.

-mixing apples and pecans in a fritter batter in a bowl.
+apple fritter batter in a mixing bowl.

 dusting powdered sugar over fritters.